Content

 If you’re starting to develop a mature hairline, you may notice that the corners of your hairline sit higher on your forehead than previously, or that your hairline has a more visible “M” shape than it once did.

-A mature hairline is a symptom of male pattern baldness -- a common form of hair loss that can affect as much as half of all men by age 50.
+These hairline changes are a symptom of male pattern baldness — a common type of hair loss that can affect as much as half of all men by age 50.

-Contrary to popular belief, male pattern baldness isn’t caused by wearing a hat or other hair loss myths.
+Contrary to popular hair loss myths, male pattern baldness isn’t caused by wearing a hat.

-Instead, male pattern baldness is caused by a combination of genetic factors and the effects of a male sex hormone, or androgen hormone, called dihydrotestosterone (DHT).
+Instead, male pattern baldness is caused by a combination of genetic factors and the effects of an androgen (male sex hormone) called dihydrotestosterone (DHT).

 Your body produces DHT as a byproduct of testosterone.
-During childhood and adolescence, it plays a key role in your physical development, including the growth of your penis, body hair and prostate.
+During childhood and adolescence, DHT plays a key role in your physical development, including the growth of your penis, body hair, and prostate.

-However, as an adult, DHT can cause certain unwanted effects within your body.
-For example, if you’re genetically prone to male pattern baldness, DHT can bind to androgen receptors found in your scalp and cause your hair follicles to undergo a process called follicular miniaturization.
+However, when you become an adult, DHT can have some less-than-helpful effects on your body.
+For example, some people experience male pattern baldness, which occurs when DHT binds to androgen receptors in your scalp.
+The DHT causes your hair follicles to undergo a process called follicular miniaturization.

-As your hair follicles begin to miniaturize, the anagen phase of your hair growth cycle (the phase in which your hair actively grows from your scalp) can shorten, resulting in smaller, weaker hairs that eventually fail to penetrate through the outer layer of your skin.
+As your hair follicles begin to miniaturize, the growth phase of your hair growth cycle can shorten, resulting in smaller, weaker hairs that eventually fail to penetrate through the outer layer of your skin.

-This process usually affects the hair follicles around your hairline and vertex scalp first, resulting in the mature hairline and bald patch at the crown (the area near the top of the head) that many men develop in the early stages of hair loss.
+This type of hair loss usually affects the hair follicles around your hairline and vertex scalp first, resulting in a mature hairline or a hair thinning at the crown (the area near the top of the head).

-Not everyone is equally sensitive to DHT, which is why some men develop a mature hairline and noticeable baldness early in life, while others may experience minimal hair loss even as they get older.
+Not everyone is equally sensitive to DHT.
+Some men develop a mature hairline and noticeable baldness early in life, while others may experience minimal hair loss even as they get older.
+If you have a family history of male pattern hair loss, you’re likely to experience hair loss yourself.

 Our guide to DHT and male pattern hair loss goes into more detail about this process, as well as the role that hormones and genetics play in hair loss.